angela1C/Programming-and-Scripting-Project/README.md

 <img src="images/iris_boxplot.png" width="500" alt="iris-boxplot" />

-Interpreting the boxplot. the boxplot is a useful plot as it show various statistics in one go, including the median, quantiles, interquartile range, outliers etc.
-The length of the box is the interquartile range and measures the variability in the data set.
+#### Interpreting the boxplot.
+The boxplot is a useful plot as it shows various statistics in one go, including the median, quantiles, interquartile range, outliers etc. The length of the box is the interquartile range and measures the variability in the data set.
 The interquartile range (IQR) is the middle 50% of the data and can show the spread or variation of the data.
-The whiskers show if the data is skewed on one direction or the other.
+The whiskers show if the data is skewed in one direction or the other.
 The median is the line through the box. (horizontal line in the plot above)
-There are three classes or species of iris flower in this data set, the Iris Setosa, the Iris Versicolor and the Iris Virginica.
-It is possible to look at the summary statistics as the class or species level.

-### also include some of the scatter plots here.

-A scatter plot is a useful plot that visually shows how the different variables or features in the data set correlate with one another.

 #### using seaborn

 The [seaborn](https://seaborn.pydata.org/introduction.html#introduction) library is used for making statistical graphics in Python.
 It is built on top of `matplotlib` and closely integrated with `pandas` data structures.
 It provides a high-level interface for creating nice looking and informative plots.
 It has many useful features for examining relationships between multiple variables such as those  in the Iris dataset.
 It's dataset-oriented plotting functions operate on DataFrames such as the `iris` DataFrame here.
 The `seaborn` documentation section called [Visualising dataset structure](http://seaborn.pydata.org/introduction.html#visualizing-dataset-structure) actually illustrates some of the `seaborn` plotting functions using the iris data set which is built into the seabron library.

-I will use `seaborn` to create a facetted scatter plot.
-The Iris measurement variables determine the position of each point on the axes.
-- A `scatter plot` can be used to visualize relationships between numerical variables such as the petal measurements and the sepal measurements in the iris data set.
-- A `catplot()` can capture the relationship between a numeric variable and one (or more) categorical variables, such as the class or species of iris plant.

 The `seaborn` library has several ways to visualise a relationship between categorical data.
+A `catplot()` can capture the relationship between a numeric variable and one (or more) categorical variables, such as the class or species of iris plant.
-The boxplot is a categorical distribution plot which shows the three quartile values of the distribution as well as any extreme values or outliers.
+The boxplot is a type of categorical distribution plot which shows the three quartile values of the distribution as well as any extreme values or outliers.
 The appearance of the plot can be changed by setting the figure aesthetics including the theme and the colour palette.
 In the boxplot below, the columns containing the categorical variable `Class` and the petal and sepal length measurement variables are passed in as the x and y parameters to the boxplot.
 Four plots are being plotted on a 2 by 2 grid.
 I am also specifying that the y axis should not be shared between plots and setting the figure size.
 The appearance of the plot can be changed by setting the figure aesthetics including the theme and the colour palette.